 Global warming notwithstanding, weather is one of the few factors in our lives that truly has not changed regardless of the historical period in which a novel is set.
 How temperatures were measured and how people coped with extremes, on the other hand, has changed.
 Likewise the interaction of weather with technology can be quite period specific.
 As a consequence, weather can play a significant role in the plot of a historical novel no less than in a contemporary one.

-Let me start with an example from An Obsolete Honor that describes the impact of the Russian winter on the German Wehrmacht.
+that describes the impact of the Russian winter on the German Wehrmacht.
 The Wehrmacht was initially a heavily motorized army that increasingly turned to horse-power to cope with some of the challenges of transportation in Russia.
 As this passage reminds the reader, however, not all the problems could be solved by horses.
 The passage below appears in the novel as a letter from a German officer to his sister.
 It is based, incidentally, on diaries describing an actual event.

 Aviation was also severely restricted by weather in the Second World War when radar, weather forecasting and air-to-ground communications were poor.
-This combination often led to difficult situations such as the incident described in the following passage from The Lady in the Spitfire:
+This combination often led to difficult situations such as the incident described in the following passage from The Lady in the Spitfire

 As “Halifax Hooker’s” crew dropped off the back of the truck, rain was running off the wings of the big bomber and splattering onto the concrete hardstand.
 Inside the aircraft it was damp and gloomy, making Jay shiver despite his flight jacket as he settled into the damp leather seat on the flight deck.
 Rain rolled down the windshield in rivulets.

 Weather’s influence on us not always via technology, it can also be very direct.
 One simple way the weather affects us the way it influences our mood.
-In the next example from The Olympic Charioteer the weather affects the character’s mood -- but inversely to the normal impact because he is grieving the loss of his son.
+In the next example from The Olympic Charioteer

-Weather can also be a catalyst.
-In the following example from An Obsolete Honor, the weather provides the push that helps the two main characters overcome their inhibitions – and so leads to a significant step forward in their relationship.
+, the weather provides the push that helps the two main characters overcome their inhibitions – and so leads to a significant step forward in their relationship.

 It was pouring rain when Philip and Alexandra finished dinner and went out into the street.
 The rain had blown in unexpectedly and put an effective end to their plans for a long walk.
 Alix sighed in disappointment.
 It was only 8 pm and she did not want to go home yet.
 She’d looked forward to the evening with Philip all week, not least because he had suggested the walk rather than a concert or movie.
 Alexandra much preferred his conversation to anything cultural.
 Besides, they could not talk uninhibitedly in public places, since there was always the risk of being overheard.
 The walk had been a means of avoiding unwanted ears.